View related sites

-Cambridge English Language Assessment was involved in the early development of this standard and all of our examinations are aligned with the levels described by the CEFR.
+Cambridge Assessment English was involved in the early development of this standard and all of our examinations are aligned with the levels described by the CEFR.
 The CEFR offers a valuable frame of reference for our work and our stakeholders.
 This is consistent with the original aspirations behind the Framework as described by Professor John Trim, one of the CEFR authors:

 ‘What we were aiming at was something which will be a common reference point that people working in different fields and people using it for entirely different things and in very different ways could refer to in order to feel that they were part of a common universe’ (Saville 2005:281).